sauljabin/kaskade/README.md

 It includes features like:

 - Admin:
-    - List topics, partitions, groups and group members
+    - List topics, partitions, groups and group members.
-    - Topic information like lag, replicas and records count
+    - Topic information like lag, replicas and records count.
-    - Create, edit and delete topics
+    - Create, edit and delete topics.
-    - Filter topics by name
+    - Filter topics by name.
 - Consumer:
-    - Json, string, integer, long, float, boolean and double deserialization
+    - Json, string, integer, long, float, boolean and double deserialization.
-    - Filter by key, value, header and/or partition
+    - Filter by key, value, header and/or partition.
-    - Schema Registry support with avro
+    - Schema Registry support with avro.

 ## Screenshots